 December 17th, 2019

 This is an interview with Radial Engineering’s lead designer, W.C.
-“Hutch” Hutchinson on his vision and design philosophy behind Radial’s unique new DI box, the HDI.
+“Hutch” Hutchison on his vision and design philosophy behind Radial’s unique new DI box, the HDI.

 Share a bit about your vision for the HDI and how that fits in the context of Radial’s legacy in direct box design.